Amir Jang Ghaznavi: Organizing career

 Following the Independence of Bangladesh, Ghaznavi served in the Bangladesh Football Federation from 1972 to 1979.
 He was part of the committee which selected the first Bangladesh national football team in 1973.
 In 1980, Ghaznavi brought Azad Sporting Club forward Abdus Salam Murshedy to Mohammedan, who would repay his faith by scoring a record 27 league goals in 1982, as Mohammedan won its fifth league title after the country's independence.
 In the same year, they would become the first Bangladeshi club to win a title on foreign soil, clinching the Ashish Jabbar football tournament in Durgapur, India.

 Personal life

+Bhola Stadium was named Ghaznavi Stadium in his honor.

 Ghaznavi died on 22 August 1995 while undergoing treatment for hepatitis for four years in Los Angeles, US.
 He is buried in Banani graveyard in Dhaka, Bangladesh.